Many polyhedra hanging in a metal framework.

 Venues and other information

-The next scheduled installation of Polyplane will occur 2023 July 16-27 at The College of New Jersey (Decker Hall).
+The next showing of Polyplane will be at the Institute of Pure and Applied Mathematics, on UCLA campus in Los Angeles, CA, Feb 1-28.
 See the hosting page for a full schedule.

 Please browse the rest of this site via the menu in the top bar to find out more about the content of the exhibit, how you can (still!) contribute to Polyplane, or how you can host a showing.
 Thanks for visiting!